Astelia alpina: Taxonomy

 The word Astelia comes from Greek, where "a" means without and "stele" means trunk, referring to the very small stem and style.
 Alpinus comes from Latin, in reference to its preferred habitat.
 It is normally known as pineapple grass because its vegetative growth looks like pineapple leaves, but has also been called silver astelia, perching lily, and very rarely, artichoke.

 Despite its common name, pineapple grass is not a grass, and is more closely related to the lilies.
 Based on the current taxonomy for Asteliaceae, Astelia alpina's closest relatives include A. subulata, A. solandri, A. grandis, A. nervosa, A. chathamica, and A. fragrans.
 More recent genetic studies, however, indicate that the current taxonomy is not monophyletic, and reclassification is required.
 This classification suggests that A. alpina var. alpina is as closely related to A. alpina var. novaehollandiae as it is to A. papuana, A. linearis var. linearis, A. subulata, and A. linearis var. novae-zelandiae.
 It is also closely related to A. hemichrysa, but a major branch point exists separating it from the other species of Astelia.

 Reproduction

 Flowers appear on pineapple grass in summer on structures called racemes.
-The plant is dioecious, meaning it has separate male and female flowers.
+This species is dioecious, meaning that male and female flowers are found in different plants.
 Like other species of Astelia, which grow in areas that are moist and humid, the ovary is full of mucilage, which is thought to function in pollen transmittance.
 Humans can facilitate asexual reproduction by breaking apart mature clumps and planting them separately.
 Males produce more flowers and inflorescences than females.